Location: Minnesota, USA

 She studied composition with Steven Stucky, Jack Gallagher, Yehudi Wyner and Karel Husa, receiving her doctorate in Music Composition from Cornell University.
 A 2011 McKnight Composition Fellow, she has also received awards and fellowships from the Jerome Foundation, New York Council on the Arts, Wisconsin Arts Board, National Orchestral Association, International League of Women Composers, American Composers Forum, Meet the Composer and ASCAP.

-She makes her home in Saint Paul, Minnesota, where she reads voraciously, shamelessly encourages her teenagers' jokes, and gardens during the three month period in Minnesota which is not winter.
+She makes her home in Saint Paul, Minnesota, where she makes pretty good biscuits, shamelessly encourages her teenagers' jokes, and gardens during the three month period in Minnesota which is not winter.